Oranjestad Port of Call

 Oranjestad's shops, restaurants and casinos, as well as some of the museums, are within walking distance of the harbour.
 The main bus terminal is a three-minute walk from the cruise terminals and buses transport visitors to the island's beaches and attractions.
 Taxis are available from the harbour; rates are fixed and should be checked before getting into the car.
 There are also cars, scooters, motorbikes and bicycles available to rent.

 Many of Aruba's attractions are easily accessible from the port by bus or taxi.
 The closest beach is Druif, and Eagle Beach is a bit further north.
-For history buffs, Oranjestad's downtown streets are lined with Dutch colonial houses, the Archaeological Museum exhibits local Arawak artefacts and the Numismatic Museum houses a vast collection of coins salvaged from shipwrecks in the area.
+For history buffs, Oranjestad's downtown streets are lined with Dutch colonial houses, and the Archaeological Museum exhibits local Arawak artefacts.
 The nearby Willem III tower was built to act as a lighthouse, another notable site.
 There are plenty of 24-hour casinos in town for passengers to try their luck at.

-Cuba's Cookin' - try the plantain chips with guacamole, and wash it down with a fresh Mojito.
+Cuba's Cookin' guests should try the plantain chips with guacamole, and wash it down with a fresh Mojito.

 Dutch pancakes (crêpes)